Housing Standards

 Withdrawal of private sector renewal funding in 2013 has resulted in less support for privately renting tenants or owner occupiers for improvement to their own home.
 DCs ability to fund works is limited.
 Several national schemes provide financial help for energy efficiency measures to low-income households struggling to heat their home.
 However, these schemes are independent of each other and are difficult to navigate.
 Schemes that do exist are not fast tracked to prevent imminent hospital admissions, neither do schemes facilitate hospital discharge.
 Targeted Government funded energy efficiency schemes, e.g. for central heating, tend to have a low take up, in part because residents (particularly those most in need) suspect scams and have been told to avoid cold calls.

-The BRE housing stock modelling was based on 2017 models using data from the English Housing Survey up to 2014.
-Options to update this are being explored with BRE.
-Potentially, the Public Health Intelligence Team may develop a “live data” process to continually update local intelligence.
+The BRE housing stock modelling was based on models using data from the English Housing Survey up to 2019.
+Options to update this are being explored with BRE

 It is not possible to routinely quantify the risks associated with living in poor condition housing, particularly at a local level e.g., increases in hospital admissions or risks of respiratory illness.
 Closer working with NHS colleagues and increased analytical capacity seeks to understand needs, target specific cohorts and localities and test the effectiveness of both individual-agency, and partnership responses.